 Psychologists say there are four common phases that you experience when you adjust to any new situation: the honeymoon phase, the rejection phase, the acceptance phase, and the adjustment phase.

-There are variations to these four phases, depending on which psychologist you follow, and you can often cycle through the different phases multiple times, but the basic concept is the same.
+There are variations to these four phases of adjustment, depending on which psychologist you follow, and you can often cycle through the different phases multiple times, but the basic concept is the same.
 Once the novelty of a new experience wears off, you’re bound to hit an inevitable fall.

-I don’t know if we’re exactly at that point yet on our journey.
+I don’t know if we’re exactly at the rejection point yet on our journey.
 We’ve been moving so much, visiting with friends and family, that it almost serves as a distraction, keeping us from really examining what we’re feeling or going through on this trip.

 Making time for family quality time